 Profits tax is levied on individuals, corporations, bodies of persons and partnerships, in respect of assessable profits arising in or derived from Hong Kong.
-The two-tiered profits tax rates regime has been implemented since the year of assessment 2018-19.
+For the year of assessment 2019-20, the two-tiered profits tax rates remain unchanged.
 The profits tax rate for the first \$2 million of assessable profits is 8.25% for corporations and 7.5% for unincorporated businesses.
-Profits above that amount is subject to the tax rate of 16.5% and 15% respectively.
-For two or more connected entities, only one of them may elect the two-tiered profits tax rates.
-The amount of profits tax assessed in 2019-20 was \$161.1 billion, which was \$12.5 billion (7.2%) less than that of the previous year (Figure 5).
+Profits above that amount are subject to the tax rate of 16.5% and 15% respectively.
+For two or more connected entities, only one of them may elect for the two-tiered profits tax rates.
+The amount of profits tax assessed in 2020-21 was \$138.9 billion, which was \$22.2 billion (13.8%) less than that of the previous year (Figure 5).

 The amounts of final tax assessed in respect of different business sectors are shown in Schedules 3 and 4.
-Of the total final tax assessed for the year of assessment 2018-19, the property, financial and banking sectors together contributed 48% and the distribution sector generated 21.5% (Figure 6).
+Of the total final tax assessed on corporations for the year of assessment 2019-20, the property, financial and banking sectors together contributed 52.5% and the distribution sector generated 19.9% (Figure 6).